 - 11. This report does not have any direct financial implications for the Council.
 The Council's company investments are reported in its annual statement of accounts. - 12.
-The Company's Annual Report and Financial Statements for the year ended 31 December 2021 must be approved and lodged with the Registrar of Companies ordinarily before 30 September 2022 in order to avoid late filing penalties as set out below.
+The Company's Annual Report and Financial Statements for the year ended 31 December 2021 must be approved and lodged with the Registrar of Companies ordinarily before 30 September 2022 extended to 30 December 2022 in order to avoid late filing penalties as set out below.